scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 // Resume the transaction by using the transaction ID.
 TwoPhaseCommitTransaction tx1 = transactionManager.resume("<TRANSACTION_ID>");

-// Or you can also re-join the transaction by using the transaction ID.
+// Or you can re-join the transaction by using the transaction ID.
 TwoPhaseCommitTransaction tx2 = transactionManager.join("<TRANSACTION_ID>");
 ```